DeNeutoy/blog/docs/syntax.md

 ### What is Semantic Role Labelling?

-Semantic role labelling is commonly used to describe "events" in natural language, which are normally focused around a verb (but sometimes also nouns) and it's arguments.
+Semantic role labelling is one framework to describe "events" in natural language, which are normally focused around a verb (but sometimes also nouns) and it's arguments.
 These arguments also have thematic roles, such as "Agent" or "Instrument".

 One commonly used dataset for semantic role labelling is Onotnotes 5, which is annotated using the Propbank schema.
 Propbank defines arguments for each individual verb, and a set of general purpose modifier labels which can describe alterations/additions to the main event, such as `Purpose`, `Negation`, `Temporal` and several more.